-Here are some high points of the generation procedure (see pyquil/latex/\diagram.py):
+Here are some high points of the generation procedure (see pyquil/latex/diagram.py):

-- The most basic building block are the TikZ operators, which are constructed by the functions in diagram.py (e.g. TIKZ CONTROL, TIKZ NOP, TIKZ MEASURE). - TikZ operators are maintained by a DiagramState object, with roughly each qubit line in a diagram represented as a list of TikZ operators on the DiagramState.

-- The DiagramBuilder is the actual driver.
+- TikZ operators are maintained by a DiagramState object, with roughly each qubit line in a diagram represented as a list of TikZ operators on the DiagramState. - The DiagramBuilder is the actual driver.
 This traverses a Program and, for each instruction, performs a suitable manipulation of the DiagramState.
 At the end of this, the DiagramState is traversed and raw LaTeX is emitted. - Most options are specified by DiagramSettings.
 One exception is this: it is possible to request that a certain subset of the program is rendered as a group (and colored as such).
 This is specified by a new pragma in the Program source:

-PRAGMA LATEX\GATE\GROUP <name>? ...
-PRAGMA END\LATEX\GATE\GROUP
+PRAGMA LATEX_GATE_GROUP <name>? ...
+PRAGMA END_LATEX_GATE_GROUP